 That’s right, he was the founder (the “Father”) of one of the most popular current manufacturers of chainsaws in the world, Stihl.
 However, another company named Husqvarna is in direct competition for the title of “best chainsaw”.

-Choosing Stihl vs Husqvarna is a decision that homesteaders, loggers and outdoor enthusiasts have agonized over for years.
-Opinion is pretty much split down the middle; some prefer Stihl chainsaws, while others prefer the Husqvarna lineup of saws.
+Choosing Stihl vs Husqvarna is a decision that homesteaders, loggers, and outdoor enthusiasts have agonized over for years.
+Opinions are pretty much split down the middle; some prefer Stihl chainsaws, while others prefer the Husqvarna lineup of saws.